 The Refugee Situation in Greece

-It is true that there are many refugees coming into Greece but chances are you may have to change the image you have of what a refugee looks and acts like.
+It is true that there are still refugees coming into Greece but nothing like they were a few years ago.
+If you are worried chances are you may have to change the image you have of what a refugee looks and acts like.
 The refugees from Syria are predominantly middle class families who dress much like you do, use computers and cell phones, had jobs that might be similar to yours, and like

 pizza, rap and even rock and roll.
 They may look and act a little more frightened than you but chances are they are not as frightened as they were before they left Syria.
 Most of them arrive by boat on beaches that face the Turkish coast, on islands that are close to Turkey.
 That means if you are going to an island that is not off the Turkish coast you would be unlikely to even see a refugee.
 Those that come to Athens are on their way to countries in Europe that actually have jobs.
 You may see some in Victoria

 Square or wandering around the city but you probably would not be able to distinguish them from tourists from Turkey or the Middle East.
 The interesting, and exciting thing to me is the number of people who are traveling to these border islands, bringing clothing, food, money and a desire to help them on their journey.
 Some people are combining a holiday with being helpful to their fellow humans.
 If you would like to come to Lesvos to help out or if you want to make

 a donation of money, clothing or food visit the website of the Starfish Foundation.

 Tourist Information and Ferry Booking